pluskid/Mocha.jl/docs/user-guide/layers/computation-layer.rst

 .. class:: ConvolutionLayer

-   Convolution in the spatial dimensions.
+   Convolution in the spatial dimensions. **For now** convolution layer requires the input blobs to be 4D tensors.

    .. attribute:: kernel